sanyam1259/Stock_Management/README.md

 This is a Python project for managing stock inventory using the MySQL Connector module.
 The project includes a GUI that allows users to add, remove, and update inventory items, as well as view current inventory levels.

 ## Requirements (added in software directory)
-Python 3.6 or higher
+<li> Python 3.6 or higher
-MySQL 8.0.x Command Line Client
+<li> MySQL 8.0.x Command Line Client
-MySQL Connector/Python package
+<li> MySQL Connector/Python package

 ## Installation
-Install Python 3.6 or higher and MySQL 8.0.x from the official website or from the software directory in this repo.
+<li> Install Python 3.6 or higher and MySQL 8.0.x from the official website or from the software directory in this repo.

-Install the MySQL Connector/Python package using pip:
+<li> Install the MySQL Connector/Python package using pip:

-Copy code
-pip install mysql-connector-python
+<li> pip install mysql-connector-python

-## SCOPE OF THE PROJECT
+## Scope of the Project

 This project will help sellers across the world to easily and efficiently create, retrieve, update and delete stocks of their firms on SQL Server on their local systems or over the network.
 Users could search products from the stocks in the application easily using various parameters like product code, name, price etc.